-This layer allows you to add a line chart to your current visualization.
 Each observation of the dataset corresponds to a node, according to the associated X and Y coordinates.
-All of these nodes will be connected by segments, constituting the line chart.
-A group variable can be entered by the user, thus allowing him to link characteristics to this variable.
+All of these nodes will be connected by segments, constituting the Line Chart.
+A group variable can be entered by the user, thus allowing to link characteristics to this variable.

-- The variable corresponding to the groups (optional)
+- The variable corresponding to the groups (optional): a qualitative variable

 By imposing a uniform style on all elements

-In this case, all the lines of the layer will have the same style applied for that characteristic (the same color, the same thickness, or the same type of line).
+In this case, all the lines of the layer will have the same style applied for that characteristic (same type, same width, or same color).

 By binding the characteristic to a variable in the dataset

-In this case, all the lines in the layer will have a different style for this characteristic depending on the value they take for the linked variable.
+In this case, all the lines on the layer will have a different style for that characteristic depending on the value they take for the linked variable.